-You are cordially invited to attend our Annual Meeting of Shareholders on August 22, 2012.
-We will hold the meeting at 8:00 a.m.
-Central Daylight Time at the Eric P. Newman Education Center; 320 South Euclid Avenue, Seminar B Room, 1st Floor, St. Louis, MO 63110.
+You are cordially invited to attend our Annual Meeting of Shareholders on June 5, 2013.
+We will hold the meeting at 9:00 a.m.
+Central Daylight Time at our principal executive offices, which are located at 4320 Forest Park Avenue, Suite 100, St. Louis, Missouri 63108.

-Details regarding the business to be conducted at the Annual Meeting are described in the enclosed proxy statement.
-We encourage you to read our Annual Report on Form 10-K, which is also enclosed.
-It includes our audited financial statements and provides information about our business and products.
+We have elected to provide access to our proxy materials over the Internet under the Securities and Exchange Commission's "notice and access" rules.
+Details regarding the business to be conducted are described in the Notice of Internet Availability of Proxy Materials (the "Notice") you received in the mail and in this proxy statement.
+We have also made a copy of our 2012 Annual Report on Form 10-K available on the Internet with this proxy statement.
+We encourage you to read our Annual Report on Form 10-K. It includes our audited financial statements and provides information about our business and products.